 Commencement and Ending Dates of Tulip Festival

 Tulip Festival is hosted in Kashmir Valley during the onset of Spring Season.
-You can get ready to be a part of it this year as the festival will commence from 25th March 2018.
+You can get ready to be a part of it this year as the festival will commence from 1st April to 30th April 2020.

 Major Highlights of the Festivals